-Among the staff which will include recognized authorities in the several fields of recreation are Miss Neva Boyd, Department of Sociology and Division of Social Work, Northwestern University, who will lecture on the theory of recreation and group leadership; Augustus D. Zanzig, Director, Music Service, National Recreation Association, who will lead group singing and instrumental music; fold games and dancing will be taught by Marion Skean, Homeplace, Kentucky and Alice Schweibert, Northwestern University; Ruth Chorpenning and James Norris, of the professional theater, will direct dramatics.
+Among the staff which will include recognized authorities in the several fields of recreation are Miss Neva Boyd, Department of Sociology and Division of Social Work, Northwestern University, who will lecture on the theory of recreation and group leadership; Augustus D. Zanzig, Director, Music Service, National Recreation Association, who will lead group singing and instrumental music; fold games and dancing will be taught by Marion Skean, Homeplace, Kening will be taught by Marion Skean, Homeplace, Kentucky and Alice Schweibert, Northwestern University; Ruth Chorpenning and James Norris, of the professional theater, will direct dramatics.

-ing will be taught by Marion Skean, Homeplace, Kentucky and Alice Schweibert, Northwestern University; Ruth Chorpenning and James Norris, of the professional theater, will direct dramatics.
 The total cost of the school, which includes tuition and living expenses, is \$35 per person.
-All inquiries about the school and applications for admission should be sent to Frank Shilston, Midland Cooperative Wholesale, 739 Johnson Street, Minneapolis.
+All inquiries about the school and applications for admission should be sent to Frank Shilston, Midland Compositive Whelesale, 729 Johnson Street Minneapon Cooperative Wholesale, 739 Johnson Street, Minneapo-